 Also, the Ahrefs blog is one you should consider following if you want to become an SEO master.

-So, optimizing for search engines means, you optimize for Google.
+So, optimizing your blog for search engines means, you optimize for Google.

 For a long time, Google made a secret out of how exactly they assess the quality of a website and what makes a website rank high – or not.
 Luckily, things have changed and Google is more open with how they rank websites.